Takanu/Capsule/README.md

 ## Features

 * **Batch Exports** - Mark hundreds of objects and groups in a scene for export and export them all with one click.
-If you've made changes to assets in the scene and need to re-export them, it's as simple as one more click.
+If you've made changes to assets in the scene and need to re-export them it's as simple as one more click.

 * **Export Lists** - Get an overview of all objects prepared for export and quickly change their settings from the list menus.

-* **Export Presets** - Create detailed sets of export settings, supporting Alembic, Collada, FBX, GLTF, OBJ, STL and USD export formats.
+* **Export Presets** - Create detailed and reusable export presets, supporting Alembic, Collada, FBX, GLTF, OBJ, STL and USD export formats.

 * **Origin Point Export** - You can decide where the origin point is in your exports, no need to manually move around your objects before exporting.